charles-vj/cookinator/README.md

 # Cookinator
-Simple recipe finder app using react, with a fancy name, fetching from edamam api.
+Simple recipe finder made to practice using react and fetching from an api.